yifeidongNEW/fontconverter/README.md

-# fontconverter
+#
 This is a tool to help you to convert your ttf file to other format.

+There are many stupid tools here.

+Include:
+* fontconverter
+* douban sprider

-You can install this by command below.
+You can install this by command just like following below.

 ```
 npm install fontconverter
 ```

-To see more information , please visit [website](http://new8s.com/fontconverter).
+To see more information , please visit [website](http://new8s.com/rubbishBinTools).